CodingwithMusa/tech-book-club/README.md

 # 📚 Tech Book Club Website

-A simple and clean website built for a Tech Book Club — perfect for book lovers, coders, and learners who want to track and share their favorite tech reads.
+A simple and clean static website built for a Tech Book Club — designed for developers, book lovers, and curious learners to showcase and share their favorite tech reads.
+It's a great front-end project for practicing layout and visual structure.
+Built entirely with HTML and CSS.

-This project was featured on my YouTube channel: [CodingwithMusa](https://youtube.com/@coding-with-musa)
+Designed to promote community reading and serve as a clean front-end project.

 ---